 Progesterone and oestrogen surging through your body in the first trimester can leave you weepy over small things that would not have made you cry in the past.
 This is normal and hormones are responsible.

-However, some expectant mums (at least 1 in 10) are affected by depression and anxiety in pregnancy.
+However, its not uncommon for pregnant women to be affected by depression and anxiety.
 It can happen to women who have never had a previous issue with mental wellbeing.
 If you find you are feeling unusually low or not like yourself, you might like to ask for help.

 You might find the first 12 weeks particularly difficult if you’ve had a previous miscarriage, and are terrified of it happening again.

 - Talk to your midwife about what support is available to you, such as counselling sessions.

 - Find out if there are any pregnancy yoga or meditation classes to help you relax.

 - Take a look for more advice on emotional health in pregnancy